-- HSR Right-of-Way-The typical minimum right-of-way for HSR implementation would be 130 feet.
-This dimension may be expanded in rural areas to accommodate wildlife crossings and in mountainous areas to accommodate the topography, or it may be reduced to 80 feet in constrained urban areas. - HSR Guideway-The HSR system would travel on different track types with varying profiles.
-Low, near-the-ground tracks are at-grade; higher tracks are elevated or on retained fill (earth); and below-grade tracks are in a retained cut or tunnel.
-Types of bridges that might be built include full channel spans, large box culverts, or, for some wider river crossings, limited piers within the ordinary high water channel. - Grade Separations-A safely operating HSR system consists of a fully grade-separated and access-controlled guideway.
+- Grade Separations-A safely operating HSR system consists of a fully grade-separated and access-controlled guideway.
 Grade separations may occur in several scenarios, including roadway overcrossings or undercrossings, and elevated HSR road crossings. - Traction Power Substations-Three substations would be located within Kern County for this project section.
 Each would require a 32,000-square-foot (or 200-foot by 160-foot) site adjacent to the HSR alignment. - Switching and Paralleling Stations-Nine paralleling stations and three switching stations would be located within Kern County for this project section.
 Two paralleling stations and one switching station would also be located within Los Angeles County.
 Each switching station would need a site of approximately 14,400 square feet (generally 160 by 90 feet), and each paralleling station would need a site of approximately 9,600 square feet (generally 120 by 80 feet) adjacent to the proposed HSR alignment. - Communications Facilities-Most communications equipment and 100-foot-tall radio towers would be co-located with traction power, tunnel portal, and train control facilities.
 Standalone communications facilities would be placed where spacing between the co-location sites exceeds 3 miles. - Utility Connections-The right-of-way required for new power transmission lines to provide a utility connection between electrical power substations and station switching facilities is included in the project footprint. - Utility Relocations-The construction of the HSR project may require the relocation of existing utility lines.
 The additional right-of-way required to accommodate these relocations is included in the project footprint. - HSR Stations-The Bakersfield Station at F Street was evaluated in the Fresno to Bakersfield project section and is incorporated here by reference.
 The Palmdale Station is evaluated here in the Bakersfield and Palmdale Project Section.
 The station and its associated structures, including parking, are analyzed as city blocks. - Maintenance Facilities-The HSR system includes four types of maintenance facilities: MOWFs, maintenance of infrastructure siding facilities, heavy maintenance facilities, and LMFs.
 The HSR system would require one heavy maintenance facility.
-The design and spacing of maintenance facilities along the HSR alignment would require the Bakersfield to Palmdale Project Section to include two maintenance of infrastructure siding facilities: an LMF and a MOWF.
+The design and spacing of maintenance facilities along the HSR alignment would require the Bakersfield to Palmdale Project Section to include two maintenance of infrastructure siding facilities: an LMF and an MOWF.
 The Authority is evaluating the feasibility of locating the HSR LMF and an MOWF in the Bakersfield to Palmdale Project Section.
 Potential sites for each facility, as well as a colocated LMF/MOWF, are situated in the Antelope Valley.
 The Authority's decision on the optimum location of an LMF and an MOWF is expected to be based on the following factors: - Consistency with local plans and policies - Minimization of environmental and socioeconomic impacts - Operational considerations and costs